-Going For The Bronze (of Momming)
+Going For The Bronze (Of Momming)

 As a longtime pet-lover, dog hair and a little dirt here and there never bothered me.
 Then I became a mom and the entire world suddenly became filthy, disgusting and cootie-covered.

-When Grace was born, I sanitized all our window screens with a bleach covered toothbrush.
+When Grace was born, I sanitized all our window screens with a bleach-covered toothbrush.
 Then our house almost spontaneously combusted because someone (me) fell asleep while boiling silicone baby bottles.
-That's right, they were silicone and didn't need to be boiled.
+That’s right, they were silicone and didn’t need to be boiled.
 But I was going for the Gold Medal of Momming back then.

-Instead of sleeping, I anxiously plotted every moment of my six-month-old’s next day, to maximize her awake time to such meaningful effect that she’d net a full ride to Harvard by fourteen.
+Instead of sleeping, I anxiously plotted every moment of my 6-month-old’s next day, to maximize her awake time to such meaningful effect that she’d net a full ride to Harvard by 14.
 Planning the whole day ahead of time seemed like a guarantee that I wouldn’t lose my tightly coiled shit.

 Then, the next day, my carefully planned shit would uncoil within 10 minutes as Grace was sick, the dog was skunked, Canada would be called in early to work, and someone was too tired to remember where their car was parked (me).

-Other type A moms terrified us with warnings not to let Grace watch any cartoon that had more than seven edits per minute, ( you did know that all modern cartoons will give your child ADHD or optic seizures, didn’t you?) researching every ingredient in everything edible, hand sanitizing Grace’s entire ecosystem, and adhering to the Mussolini of timetables added up to no one having any fun.
-White knuckling every controllable moment of mom-hood - not to mention trying to control the things I couldn’t control- like weather and news- left me joyless, frazzled and furious... which drove my family crazy.
+Other type A moms terrified us with warnings not to let Grace watch any cartoon that had more than seven edits per minute ( you did know that all modern cartoons will give your child ADHD or optic seizures, didn’t you?).
+Researching every ingredient in everything edible, hand sanitizing Grace’s entire ecosystem, and adhering to the Mussolini of timetables added up to no one having any fun.
+White knuckling every controllable moment of mom-hood ― not to mention trying to control the things I couldn’t control ― like weather and news ― left me joyless, frazzled and furious ... which drove my family crazy.

-Babbling all this to a fellow perfectionist-mom about how hard it was to find slower cartoons that weren't the racist, sexist, violent and politically incorrect Bugs Bunny cartoons of my youth, and ashamed that Grace watched cartoons in the first place, instead of forcing her to make animals out of felted wool or warm wax, my friend Catherine grabbed me and said, "Being a Mom is supposed to be fun.
-Go for the x*&## bronze!"
+While I was babbling all this to a fellow perfectionist-mom about how hard it was to find slower cartoons that weren’t the racist, sexist, violent and politically incorrect Bugs Bunny cartoons of my youth, and how I was ashamed that Grace watched cartoons in the first place, instead of me forcing her to make animals out of felted wool or warm wax, my friend Catherine grabbed me and said, “Being a Mom is supposed to be fun.
+Go for the x*&## bronze!”

 I stared in shock.
 Catherine had been my first control freak.
 She had set every bar on the highest rung, cleared it repeatedly, then complained about how she wasn’t completely perfect.
 She‘s designed clothes, acted in TV and film, is a brilliant cook, has impeccable legs, is profoundly well-read, and her home is beyond stylish.
 I always endeavor to copy her style and control-freakishness.

-Then, as her wisdom entered my soul, the scales fell from my eyes, and I suddenly realized Catherine’s hair was in a messy bun, her kitchen was a cheerful riot of opened cupboards and food everywhere, her dog was fat, and she had a smart, happy, well-rounded teenager with a yard sale of a bedroom floor.
+Then, as her wisdom entered my soul, the scales fell from my eyes, and I suddenly realized that Catherine’s hair was in a messy bun, her kitchen was a cheerful riot of opened cupboards and food everywhere, her dog was fat, and she had a smart, happy, well-rounded teenager with a yard sale of a bedroom floor.
 And Catherine was HAPPY.
 Relaxed and happy.

 I stared at her in newfound awe.
-"How did you do it?
-How did you let chaos take the wheel?"
+“How did you do it?
+How did you let chaos take the wheel?”

-Catherine beamed, the brand new Buddha of Bed Stuy.
+Catherine beamed, the brand new Buddha of Bedstuy.

 I instantly relaxed.
 Now, not only do I embrace my tattered sweats and calloused feet but my husband is grateful that I’m not scrutinizing his parenting and home-management styles through the evil eye lens of Martha Stewart, who is squarely to blame for all this going for the domestic gold, as opposed to what used to just be living one’s life.
 If Grace wants to watch Octonauts while naked and dirty on a laundry filled couch, I’m down with it.

-Fellow moms, stop slave-driving yourself to daily power yoga-pole dancing class and maybe, just maybe, take a goddamn nap.
+Fellow moms, stop driving yourself to daily power yoga-pole dancing class and maybe, just maybe, take a goddamn nap.
 If we stop judging ourselves for letting our kids have a suspiciously old looking lollypop from the bank teller, we might just stop judging other moms for allowing their kids to eat Cheetos off the car floor.
 When another mom asked me if it was cool to give Grace a cookie, I uttered my new mantra, “Sugar happens.”

 Feel free to spread the Going For The Bronze credo.
 The marriage you might save might be your own.